Jeffrey Epstein's New York jail was short-staffed: reports | DW | 12.08.2019

 New Jersey Senator Cory Booker told CNN that the president "is giving life to not just conspiracy theories but really whipping people up into anger and worse against different people in this country."

-In July, Trump's labor secretary, Alexander Acosta, was forced to step down after it emerged that, while serving as Florida's US attorney, he had brokered a secret deal to help Epstein avoid serious prison time.
+In July, Trump's labor secretary, Alexander Acosta, was forced to step down after it emerged that, while serving as Florida's US attorney, he had brokered a secret deal in 2008 to help Epstein avoid serious prison time after he was convicted of paying young girls for sexual massages at his Palm Beach mansion.

 mkg/cmk (Reuters, AFP, dpa, AP)